Dalmatian campaign of 1809

 The Dalmatian campaign of 1809 saw several battles fought between 30 April and 21 May 1809 by Auguste Marmont's First French Empire soldiers and Andreas von Stoichevich's Austrian Empire troops.
 The Austrians drove the French from their positions on the Zrmanja River at the end of April.
 But in mid-May, the French counterattack forced back the Austrians.
 The defenders offered stout resistance, but ultimately Marmont broke out of Dalmatia and joined Emperor Napoleon's army near Vienna with over 10,000 men.
 The campaign was fought during the War of the Fifth Coalition, part of the Napoleonic Wars.
 Dalmatia is part of the modern-day nation of Croatia.

+Marmont, Napoleon's friend, was entrusted with the "finest" troops for this theater, and they were also well supplied with artillery.
 At the beginning of the conflict, the Austrians thrust across the Zrmanja and forced the French back to the fortified cities.
 After the Austrian defeat and subsequent retreat from Italy of the army of Archduke John of Austria, Marmont launched his own offensive.
-The French beat the Austrians at Pribudić, capturing Stoichevich, and moved north.
+The French beat the Austrians at Pribudić near Knin, capturing Stoichevich, and moved north.
 Two more actions were fought at Gračac on 17 May and Gospić on 21 May before Marmont reached Ljubljana (Laibach) in Carniola.

 Continuing north, the French general fought in the Battle of Graz on 25 and 26 June and in the decisive Battle of Wagram on 5 and 6 July.
+Meanwhile, the Austrians made a second, more successful incursion in Dalmatia.
+At the turn of August, an armistice was signed, but by October the Treaty of Schönbrunn was signed, which led to them relinquishing these gains to France after all.

 Background

+At the end of the War of the Third Coalition on 26 December 1805, the Treaty of Pressburg awarded the former Austrian provinces of Istria and Dalmatia to the French puppet Kingdom of Italy.
+Since that time, Marmont had administered the region.

+The Dalmatian population at the time was more favorable towards Austrian rule because of French mobilization, war loans, and the perception of being adversarial towards the Catholic Church.

 On the outbreak of war in April 1809, the major forces in the Italian theater were the Franco-Italian army of the Viceroy of Italy, Eugène de Beauharnais and the Austrian army of General der Kavallerie Archduke John of Austria.
 In addition, General of Division Marmont commanded a French corps in occupation of Dalmatia.
-At the end of the War of the Third Coalition on 26 December 1805, the Treaty of Pressburg awarded the former Austrian provinces of Istria and Dalmatia to the French puppet Kingdom of Italy.
-Since that time, Marmont had administered the region.
 Because Marmont's troops had trained with the Grande Armée at the Camp de Boulogne (as the old II Corps) and missed the bloody battles of the War of the Fourth Coalition, Napoleon considered the unit his "finest corps".